-Advanced Persistent Threat Scanner (APT Scanner)
+Advanced Persistant Threat Scanner (APT Scanner)

 How an APT scanner works